 Business combinations are accounted for using the acquisition method.
 The determination of whether or not an acquisition meets the definition of business combination under IFRS requires judgment and is assessed on a case-by-case basis.
-The consideration for an acquisition is measured at the fair value of the assets transferred, equity instruments issued and liabilities incurred or assumed at the date of acquisition in exchange for control of the acquired business.
+The consideration for an acquisition is measured at the fair value of the assets transferred, equity instruments issued and liabilities incurred at the date of acquisition in exchange for control of the acquired business.
 The consideration transferred does not include amounts related to the settlement of pre-existing relationships.
 Such amounts are recognized in net income.
 Transaction costs that the Company incurs in connection with a business combination, other than those associated with the issue of debt or equity securities, are expensed as incurred.

 Identifiable assets acquired and liabilities assumed in a business combination are measured initially at their fair values at the date of acquisition.
-Any contingent consideration payable is measured at fair value at the acquisition date.
-If the contingent consideration is classified as equity then it is not re-measured and settlement is accounted for within equity.
-Subsequent changes in the fair value of contingent consideration that is not classified as equity are recognized in net income.
+Any contingent consideration payable is measured at fair value at the date of acquisition with subsequent changes in the fair value typically recognized in net income.